hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 Despite the latter claim of Vidrum, his words agitated Somakhya.
 But he kept a calm face and expressed his condolences to Vidrum but he had to leave Vidrum to his grief because he had to know more of what had happened to Lootika.
-At the end of their conversation he said: “Vidrum, now that you tell me about this incident with Lootika, I better get in touch her.
+At the end of their conversationhe said: “Vidrum, now that you tell me about this incident with Lootika, I better get in touch her.
 I hope the deva-s are kind to you.”
 He decided to contact Lootika’s family right away and seek their permission to see her.
 Just